- Location: West Virginia

 Aside from paying fines and spending time in jail, being charged with and convicted of a DUI carries the penalty of losing your driving privileges (see below).
 Being in jail or unable to drive yourself makes it quite difficult to show up to work on time or pick up your kid from football practice.

 The Implied Consent Law helps further protect drivers from the hazards of DUI.
 You're considered to have already given consent to taking a chemical breath test (which determines the amount of alcohol in your body) if you're a licensed driver in West Virginia.
-If you refuse to take the test, your driving privileges could be suspended or revoked from a period of one year to life.
+If you refuse to take the test, your driving privileges could be suspended or revoked from a period of 45 days to life.

 If you find yourself being pulled over and tested for DUI, the best thing for you to do is contact a DUI attorney immediately.

 West Virginia enforces the Zero Tolerance Law.
-This means that if you are younger than 21 and drive while under the influence of any amount of alcohol, your license will be revoked―possibly until you turn 21.
-This is a scary thought for some of you who are 16 or 17 and would rather risk driving yourself home from a party at which you drank alcohol than calling Mom and Dad for a ride and getting in trouble because you drank.
+This means that if you are younger than 21 years old and drive while under the influence of any amount of alcohol, you face a fine and your license could possibly be revoked.
+This is a scary thought for some of you who are teenagers and would rather risk driving yourself home from a party at which you drank alcohol than calling Mom and Dad for a ride and getting in trouble because you drank.
 Scarier is the fact that you could kill yourself or someone else if you don't give them a call.

-- Zero Tolerance (younger than age 21 with any measurable amount of alcohol): You face fines from $25 to $100, and license revocation for 60 days.
+- Zero Tolerance, 1st offense (younger than 21 years old with any measurable amount of alcohol): You face fines from $25 to $100, and license revocation for at least 30 days.

-- Zero Tolerance Second Offense (younger than age age 21 with any measurable amount of alcohol): You face 24 hours in jail, fines from $100 to $500, and license revocation until your 21st birthday, and mandatory participation in the Interlock Program.
+- Zero Tolerance, 2nd offense (younger than 21 years old with any measurable amount of alcohol): You face 24 hours in jail, fines from $100 to $500, and license revocation for at least 60 days or until your 18th birthday.

-- DUI with Implied Consent, First Offense: You face jail time from 24 hours to six months, fines from $100 to $500, and license revocation for one year.
+- DUI with Implied Consent, 1st offense: You face jail time up to 6 months, fines from $100 to $500, and license revocation for at least 45 days.

-- DUI―Alcohol or Drugs, First Offense: You face jail time from 24 hours to six months, fines from $100 to $500, and license revocation for six months.
+- DUI―Alcohol or Drugs, 1st offense: You face jail time up to 6 months, fines from $100 to $500, and license revocation for at least 15 days.

-- DUI―Alcohol or Drugs, Third Offense: You face jail time from one to three years, fines from $3,000 to $5,000, and license revocation for life (or one year followed by mandatory Interlock Program participation).
+- DUI―Alcohol or Drugs, 3rd offense and subsequent violations: You face jail time from 1 to 3 years, fines from $3,000 to $5,000, and license revocation for 1 year.

 The most obvious tip to avoid the consequences of driving under the influence is simple: Don't do it.
 Here are a few suggestions to help you.